Phyllostachys aurea (golden bamboo)

 Risk of IntroductionTop of page

-Also of great concern is the high volume of online sales, with rhizomes being shipped all over the Internet to the unsuspecting public.
+Also of great concern is the high volume of online sales, with rhizomes being shipped globally to a general public who may not be aware of the challenges of keeping this species under control.
 In many cases, online shipping is without a plant name shown, and easily bypasses all international plant regulation laws (Rickel, 2012).

 HabitatTop of page

+Phyllostachys aurea behaves as a problematic weed in untended areas, near gardens, along roadsides and waterways and in urban bushland (Queensland Government, 2017).
 Infestations occur in undisturbed habitats including along stream edges and riparian corridors (Smith and Mack, 2012).
 It thrives in full sun, but also tolerates shade, spreading into forests.
+Vigorous growth and rapid spread is seen in moist, deep loamy soils (USDA-APHIS, 2012).

 Habitat ListTop of page